priyasp2804/Calie---The-Calender/README.md

 🧾 How to Use Calie

-1. Home Page — View the calendar with dynamic layout.
+1. Home Page — View your calendar with an interactive layout.
 2. Today Button — Instantly jump to today’s date.
+3. Current Date & Time — See today's date and time next to the Calie logo.
-3. Add Event — Use the sidebar ➕ to add a new event.
+4. Add Event — Use the ➕ sidebar button to create a new event.
+5. Edit/Delete Event — Click any event to edit its details or remove it.
+6. Expand Date — Click a date cell to view all events for that day.
-4. Favourite Dates — Click 💗 on any date, view all via 💙.
+7. Favourite Dates — Click 💗 to mark dates as favourites.
+View all using 💙 in the header.
-5. Search Events — Find quickly by typing titles or dates.
-6. Pin Events — Drag events into the sidebar for easy access.
+8. Pin Events — Drag an event to pin it. 📌 icon appears on the date.
+9. Unpin Events — Click the 📌 icon to remove pinned events from that date.
+10. Search Events — Use 🔍 to find events by title or date.
-7. Switch View — Toggle between Month, Week, and Day views.
+11. Switch View — Toggle between Month, Week, and Day views from the sidebar.
+12. Conflict Alerts — Overlapping events (same time on the same day) appear in ⚠️ yellow.
-8. Export — Use 📤 to save/print the current calendar.
+13. Export — Use 📤 to save or print your calendar as a PDF.
+14. Mobile Menu — Tap ☰ to access all actions on smaller screens.
+15. How to Use — Click 📘 anytime for this guide.